panglesd/slipshow/docs/math.rst

 This allows to easily make them target of actions.
 For instance, one can use the ``pause`` action with a target to reveal content bit by bit.
 The ``reveal`` action and ``unrevealed`` class are also useful.

+Remember to use the ``external-ids`` field of the frontmatter to tell the compiler not to warn you that it cannot find the given ids.

 .. slipshow-example::
    :visible: both
    :dimension: 4:3

+   ---
+   external-ids: pause1 pause2
+   ---

    # Some title to make it more realistic